leo770/Tensorflow-Object-Detection-Project/README.md

 <div align=center>
 <img src="https://github.com/leo770/Tensorflow-Object-Detection-Project/blob/main/img-folder/image.png">
 </div>
-3. Open detect.py in Tensorflow-Object-Detection-Project\models-master\research\object_detection
+3. Open detect.py in "Tensorflow-Object-Detection-Project\models-master\research\object_detection"

-4. Change "D:\\spec" in "PATH_TO_CKPT" on line 16 to the directory where the test computer is placed for the Tensorflow Object Detection Project (select the model location)
+4. Change "D:\\spec" in "PATH_TO_CKPT" on line 16 to the directory where the test computer is placed for the "Tensorflow Object Detection Project" (select the model location)

-5. Change "D:\\spec" in "PATH_TO_LABELS" on line 17 to the directory where the test computer is placed for the Tensorflow Object Detection Project (select the label location)
+5. Change "D:\\spec" in "PATH_TO_LABELS" on line 17 to the directory where the test computer is placed for the "Tensorflow Object Detection Project" (select the label location)

-6. Change "D:\\spec" in detection on line 93 to the directory where Tensorflow Object Detection Project places the test computer (select the location of the test image set)
+6. Change "D:\\spec" in detection on line 93 to the directory where "Tensorflow Object Detection Project" places the test computer (select the location of the test image set)

 7. The last step is to use Pycharm to execute detect.py to output the result
 <div align=center>
 <img src="https://github.com/leo770/Tensorflow-Object-Detection-Project/blob/main/image.png">
 </div>

-8. Real-time recognition as test.py in Tensorflow-Object-Detection-Project\models-master\research\object_detection, open pycharm to execute
+8. Real-time recognition as test.py in "Tensorflow-Object-Detection-Project\models-master\research\object_detection", open pycharm to execute
 9. Due to the limited computer performance, the training time is not long, and the processor is used for training, so the accuracy is not high.
 The accuracy is about 70%.(Intel Core I5-5200U With 8GBRAM Single Channel 1600MHz DDR3)

 # Training on ssd_mobilenet_v1
 I’m providing pre-trained weights for ssd_mobilenet_v1 to make it easier to start, but you need to download the complete model file in the provided Baidu network disk link.
 You can use those weights as a starting point to train your own variation on the network.
-Training code is in Tensorflow-Object-Detection-Project\models-master\research\object_detection\train.py.
+Training code is in "Tensorflow-Object-Detection-Project\models-master\research\object_detection\train.py".
 You can run it directly from Windows cmd as such:
 `python train.py --logtostderr --train_dir=training/ --pipeline_config_path=training ssd/ssd_mobilenet_v1_coco.config`

 Because github restricts the uploading single file to no more than 100mb, the events.out.tfevents of some training models and the model documents of ssd_mobilenet_v1_coco_11_06_2017 used for migration learning.
 It needs to be uploaded to Baidu network disk.